 Note: race directors of individual Grand Prix events may utilize different divisions for their event’s award structure.

 Divisions for teams scored in the Grand Prix are as follows, irrespective of the age of team members:

 3. COMPETITION: SCORING INDIVIDUALS

-- No more than five of these may be in races longer than 50K, no more than 3 may be in races of 100K or longer, and no more than 1 may be in a race of 100M or longer.
+- No more than five of these may be in races with scoring factor greater than 1.0 and no more than one may be in a race with a scoring factor of 2.0.

 - The basic individual scoring (points per place) for each Grand Prix event is shown in the table below: